The following professionals lent their expertise to this article:

 Oklahoma State University

 The CCMA online program at Oklahoma State University is a great example of what to expect from a 100% online medical assistant program in Oklahoma.
-This self-paced program covers all the material needed to earn your CCMA credential.
-You’ll be prepared to work in clinical assistant positions and can choose to continue your education and achieve RMA certification.
+This self-paced program covers all the material needed to earn your CCMA credential and prepares you to work in clinical assistant positions.
+You can also choose to continue your education and earn your RMA certification.

 Although the administrative elements of medical assisting aren’t covered in this program, you’ll be able to pick up those skills on the job or complete the separate CMAA certificate.
 Both programs are offered for a flat rate and include the cost of your CMA exam.